saedelbarshly/arib-task/README.md

 2h code review and improvement

 ## let's talk about task
-There there is folder contains database and there is a point i did not understand "Search.
+There there is folder DatabaseFile contains database and there is a point i did not understand "Search.
 Output will display count of employees in each department and sum of there salary"

 data to test